chetanambi/LTFS-Data-Science-FinHack-2/README.md

 | case_count           | (Target) Number of cases/applications received  |

 ## Test File
+Forecasting needs to be done at country level for the dates provided in test set for each segment.
 | Variable             |  Definition        |
 | ---------------------| -------------------|
 | id                   | Unique id for each sample in test set     |